 Research shows that high rates of health insurance coverage positively impact a community's overall health status.
 Access to health care services improves quality of life, school and work productivity and overall mortality rates.
 The Healthy People 2020 goal for Health Insurance aims for 100% of the population having some form of health insurance coverage.
-Compared to Virginia, the percentage of uninsured adults and children is higher in all three counties, with the highest percentage of uninsured residing in Northumberland County.
+Compared to Virginia, the percentage of uninsured adults is higher in Lancaster and Northumberland.
+The percentage of uninsured residing in Northumberland County.
+13

-&lt;sup>12 www.healthypeople.gov, Access to Health Services
+12 www.healthypeople.gov, Access to Health Services